 In many Indian families, serving food with freshly melted ghee is a sign of pride, affection and it is a common sight in our families, mothers and grandmothers insisting upon their children to add more ghee to their diet.

-Like all other traditional foods, Desi Ghee too went through few grim years in the last one decade but all thanks to the awareness being created by celebrities, nutritional experts, it is regaining its glory.
-From being labelled as unhealthy, fatty, a major contributor to weight gain, it is now trending as a superfood and before we plunge into myths and facts associated with desi ghee, let’s know, how exactly it is made.
+Like all other traditional foods, Desi Ghee too went through a few grim years in the last decade but thanks to the awareness being created by celebrities, and nutritional experts, it is regaining its glory.
+From being labelled as unhealthy, fatty, and a major contributor to weight gain, it is now trending as a superfood and before we plunge into myths and facts associated with desi ghee, let’s know, how exactly it is made.

 Also Read: Pure Ghee Is A Storehouse Of Nutrients